NiceGitTeam/Web/_posts/2025-03-27-24-hour-validation-challenge.md

 <!--more-->

-## _26 March 2025, 8pm_ The world's roughest cold outreach campaign
+## _Wednesday, 8pm_ - The world's roughest cold outreach campaign

-Last night (26/3) I had an hour (while also making a Toad in the Hole for dinner) to setup up the cold outreach campaign.
+Last night (Wednesday) I had an hour (while also making a Toad in the Hole for dinner) to setup up the cold outreach campaign.
 Sign up and basic setup was easy enough, the main steps:

 - Give Apollo full access to a Gmail account (had to take off my security officer hat for this one!)

 - Create a 'Sequence' of emails for cold outreach.
 I used Apollo's AI to generate a draft sequence of three emails.
-A nice feature is you can just enter your product's website (e.g. https://nicegit.com) and it will scan most of the relevant info it needs.
+A nice feature is you can just enter your product's website (e.g. <https://nicegit.com>) and it will scan most of the relevant info it needs.
 The generated emails were surprisingly bare, around 5-10 sentences of pure text.
 It was recommended not to include images, which was an interesting learning.

 - Create a 'List' of people by searching Apollo's database (presumably compiled mostly by LinkedIn scraping?).
 I chose to target designers, content writers and digital artists at senior level.